 What does the application process look like?

-The application deadline for the 2019 cohort is 11:59 p.m. on Monday, April 22.
+The application deadline for the 2019 cohort has passed.
 We will announce the 2019 cohort in early May.
 We will post the call for applications for the 2020 cohort in Winter 2020.
-The application materials are:
+For future reference, the application materials are:

 An online application form that includes the names of two potential faculty references (one must be a SOJC faculty member) and a brief statement on what you will bring to the Honors Program.
 The brief statement (500 word max) should address three points: Why you want to be part of the program?
 What you can personally contribute to it?
 Why are the SOJC core context courses important for communicators in the 21st century?